tomhennigan/monzo-fs/README.md

 ## Examples

 Some random examples to get you started/excited.
-Basically it's possible to explore your transaction history in a pretty meaningful way by looking at it as a file system. mondo-fs is designed to be relatively efficient so you don't have to be (e.g. we cache requests) but not overly agressive so data is relatively fresh (e.g. caches live a few minutes for transactions).
+Basically it's possible to explore your transaction history in a pretty meaningful way by looking at it as a file system. mondo-fs is designed to be relatively efficient so you don't have to be (e.g. we cache slow requests like listing transactions) but not overly agressive so data is relatively fresh (e.g. most caches live a few minutes).

 ### Retrieve your balance